NahidAhmed07/mediex.io-react-firebase-auth/README.md

 * Html-5 and css-3
 * React-Router-Dom Api
 * Context Api
-* Local Storage As DataBase.
+* Firebase Authentication system
+* React-icon library
+* FontAwesome icon
+* Animate.css Animation library

-## usses of This Website
+## uses of This Website
-* This Website help you easily Chouse your Needed Courses.
+* This Website help you easily Search your needed doctor Appointment.
-* Help tp you make a awesome Skilled person.
+* Help tp you Know Our Hospital services Details.
-* And Make Your life Easy And Show Your Ceeriar Roadmap;
+* This project is using for medical health facilities.
+* you will find your every health problem solution.
+* Here you will also take your relevant health services package.
+* You can book your appointment from online.
+* Choose your Favorite doctors and check our facilities.
+* You may also take our services.

+##  useCounter  is my own Created Hook
+*useCounter hook is my own creation . this hook create for making hero section background images slider ...this hook return a counter state that update every 4 second .
+And this hook receive two parameter
+  1. counter start index
+  2. counter end index
+  background image change a simple array method this counter change the array index value then slider image is automatically change ...
+  ####### happy Coding #########

 ## Nahid Ahmed (owner This Repo and This Website)
 * junior Web Developer in TEAM Rejected .